mcheryeth/FiveHundredPxDemo/README.md

 		- 500px-android-sdk : 500px android sdk (git clone git://github.com/500px/500px-android-sdk)

 Android Studio/Intellij is the recommended IDE!
-4. Open project in Intellij
+4. Open project in Android Studio
-	* Download Intellij Community Edition from http://www.jetbrains.com/idea/
+	* Download Android Studio from http://developer.android.com/sdk/installing/studio.html
-	* Open Intellij and click Open Project (Quick Start -> Open Project) or (File -> Open).
+	* Open Android Studio and click Open Project (Quick Start -> Open Project) or (File -> Open).

-If you didn't get Intellij like you should have, do the following using Eclipse.
+If you didn't get Android Studio like you should have, do the following using Eclipse.
 5. Import projects to Eclipse
 	* In Eclipse (Import -> General -> Existing Android Project into Workspace), import the following three projects:
-		- FiveHundredPxDemo : The Android application
+		- FiveHundredPxDemo : The 500px demo application
 		- volley : Google's Networking framework
 		- ActionBarSherlock : ActionBar support library.
 		- 500px-android-sdk : 500px android sdk